 A trip to the bulbfields

-Even though things had calmed down considerably within a couple of days, we felt like escaping the city.
+Although the city had calmed down considerably after the mega party, we felt like a change of scene.
 So we joined an organised tour of the bulbfields at Keukenhof.
 Dad had been surrounded by beautiful gardens when he grew up, as his own father was a gardener.
 So I knew he’d enjoy this tour.
 The vast fields of colourful tulips were certainly a stunning sight, and there were some scenic woodland waterside areas to stroll around too.

 Looking back, although I definitely would not have planned to book our holiday on such a busy weekend, in a strange way, perhaps it was a good thing.
 No matter how we were feeling, there was no doubt that the giant party going on around us shook us up and brought us out of ourselves.
 There was little choice!
 It was a bit like shock treatment.

 After that, the weekend was a lovely mix of discovery, enjoyment, relaxation and reflection.
 There was plenty of time to talk, to remember, and to share our thoughts about the new life we were becoming accustomed to without my mother.
 We also realised that we shared what was, for my Dad, a new joy – travelling.
 We would do more of that in the coming years, and these were precious times.
 (See my post Where to take your Dad on holiday for more on this subject).